PayFabric/Portal/PayFabric/Sections/Payment Receipt.md

 # Summary
-Merchant can turn on the feature that send payment receipt to end customer after a transaction is processed.
+Merchant can turn on the feature that send payment receipt to end customers after a transaction is processed.
 To do this, navigate through **Settings** > **Email Receipt Templates**, each [Transaction Type](Transaction%20Types.md) have their own email receipt template.
 Each device can configure different templates and can enable/disable this feature independently.

 **Note**: Email receipt does not support for _Verify_ transaction.